vanyog/grammar-bg/README.md

-This clone of grammar-bg git repo contains the web content for http://vanyog.github.io/grammar-bg
+This brach of grammar-bg git repo contains the web content for http://vanyog.github.io/grammar-bg